 The gas that smells occurs after the food is in the body, “is eaten by the microbiome in the gut.”

 Digestion creates byproducts that cause a stench, such as hydrogen, methane and volatile amines, “which gives off that egg smell,” Raymond said.
-The smell can worsen when the body struggles to break down foods like meat, milk and cruciferous vegetables, such as Brussels sprouts or cabbage.
+The smell gets worse when the body struggles to break down foods like meat, milk and cruciferous vegetables, such as Brussels sprouts or cabbage.
+(Finally there's an excuse to avoid those soggy sides this holiday season).

-Raymond said people can be polite seat-mates on a flight by thinking ahead.
-Before a trip, avoid anything that you struggle to digest, such as lactose or beans.
-And when on the flight if you're especially worried about the smell, simply be considerate.
+There are some ways people be polite seat-mates on a flight by thinking ahead, according to Raymond.
+Before a trip, avoid anything that's hard to digest, such as lactose or beans.
+On the flight, just be considerate if that time comes and the smell could be a concern.

 “If you feel like you’re going to pass gas go into the bathroom,” she said.
 “Or bring a small bottle of (air freshener).”

-While many of her patients feel horrified by the idea of farting, Raymond says it’s natural and encourages people to “relax your anal sphincter and let it go.”
+While many of her patients feel horrified by the idea of farting, Raymond says it’s natural and encourages people to relax and let it go.

 “There is nothing wrong with the passage of gas,” she said.
 “A gentle and discrete release of gassy materials is not a big deal.”